 A: I have a few ideas, and I would definitely like to write those in the future.
 As for spinoffs, I’m currently writing Academy IF (Operation High School) *¹ and Magical Girl Regina☆ Lena*², so I don’t think there will be any more spinoffs.
 But that’s not to say I wouldn’t consider more if I come up with an idea.

 *¹ Academy IF (Operation High School) is a “what-if” alternate-universe in which the Eighty-Six live a peaceful life as students and enjoy their youth to the fullest.
 The light novel can be read (in Japanese) online at this site.
 A manga adaptation is also available, illustrated by Suzume Somemiya.

 *² Magical Girl Regina☆ Lena is a side story written as a limited-edition bonus for the Blu-ray and DVD releases.
 Suzume Somemiya-sensei is also in charge of the artwork for this project.

-If the translators have any questions or comments about the story, they’ll get in touch and we’ll discuss them.
+A: If the translators have any questions or comments about the story, they’ll get in touch, and we’ll discuss them.

 I often look up at the evening sky and try to find it.
 I hope my overseas fans also take the time to look up and search for their own “sunset that is as beautiful as sheer madness.”